-The appellee, Gary Lee Christian, was indicted in the Circuit Court for the County of Albemarle for breaking and entering and grand larceny.
+The appellee, David Winthrop Paschall, was indicted in the Circuit Court for the County of Albemarle for breaking and entering and grand larceny.
 The appellee filed a motion to suppress evidence obtained from the October 29, 1994 search of a vehicle in which he was a passenger.
-After argument, the trial court granted the appellee's motion, finding that the search violated his Fourth Amendment rights.
+After argument, the trial court granted the appellee's motion, finding that the search violated the appellee's Fourth Amendment rights.

-The Commonwealth appeals the suppression, alleging the following: (1) that the trial court erred in granting the motion to suppress because the appellee failed to establish standing; (2) that the trial court erred in concluding that the search of the answering machine was not a valid search incident to arrest;
+The Commonwealth appeals the suppression, alleging the following: (1) that the trial court erred in granting the motion to suppress because the appellee failed to establish standing; (2) that the trial court erred in concluding that the search of the answering machine was not a valid search incident to arrest; and (3) that the trial court erred in finding that the evidence failed to establish the probable cause necessary under the "plain"

-^{}Pursuant to Code § 17.116.010 this opinion is not designated for publication.
+\Pursuant to Code § 17-116.010 this opinion is not designated for publication.

-and (3) that the trial court erred in finding that the evidence failed to establish the probable cause necessary under the "plain view" exception to the warrant requirement.
+view" exception to the warrant requirement.
 For the reasons stated below, we reverse and remand this case.

 On October 29, 1994, Officer Mike Wagner, of the Albemarle County Police Department, patrolled an area north of Charlottesville.
 Just after midnight, a green Ford pickup drew Officer Wagner's attention.
 While stopped at a red traffic light, the truck spun its wheels heavily for approximately ten to fifteen seconds causing a large dust bowl of smoke.
 Officer Wagner observed the truck proceed through the green light and enter an Amoco station just past the light.
-Officer Wagner identified the appellee, Gary Lee Christian, as the driver of the truck.
+Officer Wagner identified Gary Lee Christian, Paschall's co-defendant, as the driver of the truck.
 Officer Wagner approached Christian with his badge displayed as Christian fueled the truck.
 Officer Wagner asked Christian if there was a problem with the truck.
 By this time, Christian had returned to the driver's seat.